adkelley/shutterstock/README.md

 # Shutterstock
-Scrape the shutterstock.com website for images matching a query.
-I uses it for quickly populating the image field in Anki (a space repetition program).
-I typically run it from Alfred (an application launcher for macOS).
-The Alfred script runs a precompiled script to shave off a few seconds of running time. *see Usage (Command line using Java)*.
+A clojure program for scraping the shutterstock.com website for images matching a query.
+I use it for quickly populating the an image field in Anki (a space repetition program).
+I typically run it from [Textexpander](https://textexpander.com/).

 ## Usage (Command line using Clojure)
 Arguments are key value pairs using a map data structure.
 For this to work, be sure to update `main.clj` by commenting line 96 and uncommenting line 98